 Like anterior cervical discectomy and fusion, cervical artificial disc replacement surgery is considered safe.

 Multiple clinical trials have shown that cervical artificial disk replacement surgery has about the same overall complication rate as anterior cervical discectomy and fusion.
 The usual risks of surgery and the risk associated with spine surgery are about the same in both procedures.
 In fusion, there is a small risk the bones will not fuse.
-In disc replacement, there is a small risk the device may not function properly if it’s poorly positioned by the surgeon.
+With respect to the safety of cervical disc replacement, there is a small risk the device may not function properly if it’s poorly positioned by the surgeon.
 Device failure is extremely unusual as newer artificial disc designs have become available.